Gauhati University: Food Courts and Canteens

-The campus offers several food options, including the GU Arts Canteen located near the BKB Auditorium, the GU Food Court situated along the path to the Department of Education, and the Faculty House Canteen near the Department of Business Administration.
+The campus offers various food options, including the GU Arts Canteen located near the BKB Auditorium, the GU Food Court situated along the path to the Department of Education, and the Faculty House Canteen near the Department of Business Administration.
 Additionally, the GU Market has a variety of eateries catering to diverse tastes.
-The GU Market is a well-established shopping area within the campus that meets a range of daily needs.
+The GU Market is a shopping area within the campus that meets a range of daily needs.
 It includes stores that provide food and restaurant options, groceries, a pharmacy, stationery, photocopy and printing services, and tailoring.

 University Market

 The campus has a variety of dining options available.
 Some of these include the GU Arts Canteen, located near the BKB Auditorium; the GU Food Court, found along the route to the Department of Education; and the Faculty House Canteen, near the Department of Business Administration.
 There are also additional eateries in the GU Market area.
 The GU Market is a well-developed shopping hub on campus that caters to a range of daily needs.
 It offers access to food and dining options, grocery stores, a pharmacy, stationery supplies, photocopying and printing services, and tailoring facilities.